Analysing Factorizations of Action-Value Networks for Cooperative Multi-Agent Reinforcement Learning: Experiments

-In the Climb Game \cite{games}, each agent has three local actions $A_i=\{a_0,a_1,a_2\}$.
-Action $a_0$ yields a high reward if all the agents choose it, but no reward if only some do.
-The other two are suboptimal actions that give lower reward but do not require precise coordination.
-This game enforces a phenomenon called \emph{relative overgeneralization}, that pushes the agents to underestimate a certain action (in our example, $a_0$) because of the low rewards they receive, while they could get a higher reward by perfectly coordinating on it.
-The reward function $Q(a)$ is:
+All of the methods using the factored $Q$-function learning approach are left out, as these achieve average performances.
+As already showed by Figure \ref{fig:platonia}, here only the joint learner is able to correctly identify all of the optimal actions.
+The mixture of experts with the overlapping factorization are the ones that perform the worst, possibly because the connectivity of this structure is too sparse to help in such an imbalanced reward game.

-Figure \ref{fig:climb} shows the results obtained on the proposed Climb Game.
+\emph{Climb Game:} Figure \ref{fig:climb} shows the results obtained on the Climb Game.
 The joint network is not able to learn the correct action-value function in the given training time, due to the large number of joint actions.
 This highlights again how joint learners are not suited for this kind of even moderately large multi-agent system.
-By contrast, all the other architectures are able to correctly rank the suboptimal actions.
-The ones using the factored $Q$-function and a complete factorization are also able to correctly reconstruct the values for those actions, as can be seen from the bars.
+By contrast, all the other architectures correctly rank the suboptimal actions.

+The methods using the factored $Q$-function and a complete factorization are also able to correctly reconstruct the values for most of the joint actions, as can be seen from the bars.
 However, only F2C can correctly rank and reconstruct the optimal action (the coordinated one), while even F3C fails to do so and gives it a large negative value.
-A likely cause for this effect is that, when optimizing the loss function, assigning negative values to the components forming that joint action reduces the overall error, even if one of the reconstructed reward value is totally wrong.
-We can also observe how the mixture of experts plot looks somewhat comparable to the one for factored $Q$-functions, but more 'compressed' and noisy.
+A likely cause for this effect is that, where optimizing the loss function, assigning negative values to the components forming that joint action reduces the overall mean squared error, even if one of the reconstructed reward value is totally wrong.
+We can also observe how the mixture of experts plot looks somewhat comparable to the one for the factored $Q$-function learning approach, but more `compressed' and noisy.
+Table \ref{tab:climb} reports the best and worst performing methods on the Climb Game.